rdehuyss/micropython-ota-updater/README.md

 ## History
 - 2018/07/19 - First public release
-- 2020/12/23 - Major rewrite adding support for M5Stack and low memory devices (I now can upgrade big projects with it on devices like M5Stack Core 1 which are very memory constraint) and secrets files
+- 2020/12/23 - Major rewrite adding support for M5Stack and low memory devices (I now can upgrade big projects with it on devices like M5Stack Core 1 which are very memory constraint) and it now also supports secrets files (which are kept during upgrades)

 ## Workflow